turingschool/curriculum/source/projects/headcount.markdown

 a large collection of it on [Data.gov](http://data.gov) -- everything from land surveys to pollution to census data.

 As programmers, we can use those data sets to ask and answer questions.
+We'll build upon a dataset centered around schools in Colorado provided by the Annie E. Casey foundation.
+What can we learn about education across the state?

-Starting with CSV data we will eventually:
+Starting with the CSV data we will:

 * build a "Data Access Layer" which allows us to query/search the underlying data
 * build a "Relationships Layer" which creates connections between related data
 * build an "Analysis Layer" which uses the data and relationships to draw conclusions

-We'll build upon a dataset centered around schools in Colorado provided by the Annie E. Casey foundation.

 ## Project Overview